-Within one working day of a referral being received, a Local Authority Service Manager will make a decision about whether the referral criteria are met and the type of response that is required.
+Within 1 working day of a referral being received, a local authority Service Manager will make a decision about whether the referral criteria are met and the type of response that is required.
 This will include determining whether the concerns and needs are:

 - Low level needs where individual services and universal service are able to address the child's needs;

 - Emerging needs where a range of early help services are required co-ordinated through an Early Help Assessment;

 - Complex or serious needs where assessment and help is likely to be required as a Child in Need (Section 17 of the Children Act 1989) or that they require accommodation (Section 20 Children Act 1989);

 - Child protection concerns where a child requires immediate protection and urgent action because there is reasonable cause to suspect that the child is suffering, or likely to suffer, significant harm, and enquiries are to be made and the child assessed under Section 47 of the Children Act (1989).
 This may include consideration about whether a child can safely remain at home.

 The decision includes checks of previous referrals, including child protection concerns and involvement with the child and family by Children's Social Care (including whether a child has been subject of a Child Protection Plan).
 This may also be informed by discussion with other agencies involved.